 3. Boost Your Brain

-According to research in the Journal of Agriculture and Food Chemistry, consuming blackberries improves memory (5).
-However, memory loss is often an issue with aging due to fewer antioxidants levels and excessive production of free radicals in the body.
+Research in the Journal of Agriculture and Food Chemistry shows that consuming blackberries improves memory (5).
+However, memory loss is often an issue with aging due to lower antioxidant levels and excessive production of free radicals in the body.

-The high content of antioxidants in blackberries fights free radicals, thus, saving brain cells from getting damaged by free radicals.
-Thus, less brain inflammation.
+The high content of antioxidants in blackberries fights free radicals, thus saving brain cells from getting damaged by free radicals.
+Therefore, there is less brain inflammation.
 Also, a healthy neuron communicates better and results in reversing memory loss.

 According to research published, “People who eat two servings of berries a week have a 23 per cent less chance of developing Parkinson’s disease than their peers”.
 The reason for this is the presence of flavonoids.